Unveiling the mechanisms of motion of synchro-Shockley dislocations in Laves phases: Simulation methods

 \section{Simulation methods}

 The atomistic simulations presented in this study were performed using the MD software package LAMMPS \cite{LAMMPS}.
 The interatomic interactions were modeled by the modified embedded atom method (MEAM) potential by Kim et al. \cite{kim2015modified} for Mg-Ca, the MEAM potential by Jang et al. \cite{jang2021modified} was used for the Al-Ca system.
-Both potentials reasonably describe the mechanical properties of C14 CaMg\textsubscript{2} and C15 CaAl\textsubscript{2} Laves phases as compared to experiments and $ab$ $initio$ calculations (see TABLE S I).
+Both potentials reasonably describe the mechanical properties of C14 CaMg\textsubscript{2} and C15 CaAl\textsubscript{2} Laves phases as compared to experiments and $ab$ $initio$ calculations (see TABLE S I in \cite{SuppMat}), e.g., the Kim potential shows a close match of the basal stacking fault energy of C14 CaMg\textsubscript{2} compared to the density functional theory (DFT) value.
 Additionally, both potentials successfully predicted the synchroshear as the energetically favorable mechanism for propagating dislocations within the basal and $\{ 1 1 1 \}$ planes in C14 CaMg\textsubscript{2} \cite{guenole2019basal} and C15 CaAl\textsubscript{2} Laves phases, respectively.

 The C14 CaMg\textsubscript{2} and C15 CaAl\textsubscript{2} Laves structures were constructed using Atomsk \cite{hirel2015atomsk} with the lattice constant $a_{0}$ of the respective Laves phase at 0~K \cite{kim2015modified,jang2021modified} and the following crystallographic orientations: for C14 $\mathbf{x}=[ 1 1 \bar{2} 0 ]$, $\mathbf{y}=[ \bar{1} 1 0 0 ]$ and $\mathbf{z}=[ 0 0 0 1 ]$; for C15 $\mathbf{x}=[ 1 \bar{1} 0 ]$, $\mathbf{y}=[ 1 1 \bar{2} ]$ and $\mathbf{z}=[ 1 1 1 ]$.